swagkarna/Disable-Tamper-Realtime-Protection/README.md

-# Disable-Tamper-Realtime-Protection
-To be used in Defeat-Defender script
+To see the code just open file in hex-editor